 - Do you need to maintain PIM data in ERP without opening your PIM tool?

 - Do you need to generate outputs in your ERP?

-The answer to each of these questions will vary depending on your business, so have a careful think about these factors before you commit to installing your PIM.
+The answer to each of these questions will vary depending on your business, meaning you need to have a think about these factors before you commit to installing your PIM system.

 Customisable or standard exports?

 If your company uses unique naming conventions, it might be a better idea to look for a PIM system that offers customisable exports.
 This type of export allows your PIM to adapt your data naming and formatting while still exporting it to different channels.

 Does it come with asset management?

 If you want data and images linked to the right product, choose a PIM system that comes with asset management.
 You also need to make sure your PIM solution is easy for your whole team to use, especially if you’re handling multiple apps, catalogues, emails etc.